obsidianmd/obsidian-help/en/Plugins/Publish.md

 The Publish plugin lets you publish notes from your vault onto your site, all within Obsidian.

+For more information about the Obsidian Publish service, what's included, how it works, and privacy go to the [[Obsidian Publish]] add-on service page.

 ### Enable the plugin

 First, enable the Publish plugin.
 After that, you'll see the Publish icon appear in your [[Ribbon]], which looks like a paper plane.